Ryanhustler420/RH-Android-Version-UI/README.md

 56. Had fever, had to pause! coninued working on this. very soon we'll hope over to contribution network with few companies
 57. Design Ads Explorer For Global Ads Attatched With Products RID. and Working With Service Which Will Run in the background for deleteting images or long time taking jobs.
 58. Finally Starting Contribution Env.
 App.
+59. Getting All The Requirement Functionallity Points As Text.
+From Notes and Saved File.